Frequently Asked Questions about LANDesk

 The inventory contains detailed information about all of the hardware components and software applications installed on your computer.
 It can be used to determine how much and what kind of memory is in your computer, what operating system you have, and the versions of the software that you use.
 The inventory tool will run no more than once per day.

-All of this information assists DoIT when troubleshooting a problem with your computer.
+All of this information assists the Service Desk when troubleshooting a problem with your computer.
 Inventory information will also help departments evaluate their current technology assets when it is time to buy new computers.
 The inventory tool cannot access any of your personal files.

 What is Asset Management?